-To allow students to gain expertise during their junior and senior year, six technical areas of study are offered: construction, transportation, geotechnical, structural, water and environmental engineering.
 During junior year, students typically complete 300-level curriculum in a pre-arranged sequence of courses, called Track I or II.
 In senior year, students explore areas of interest while taking courses to meet Technical Elective and Upper-Division Engineering & Science Elective requirements.
 Seniors also complete a spring capstone design course in a focus area of their choice.

 Students complete roughly 90 credits of upper-division coursework, depending on course options selected.
 A minimum of 84 upper-division coursework credits is required.

-CEE Junior Year Courses (40 credits)
+Junior year coursework (40 credits)

-CEE Senior Year Courses (34 or more credits)
+Senior year coursework (34 or more credits)

-- Professional Practice and Capstone: 7 credits
+Professional Practice and Capstone: 7 credits

-CEE 440 Professional Practice (2 credits)
+- CEE 440 Professional Practice (2 credits)

-Capstone Design Course, choice of CEE 441 Construction/Transportation Capstone; CEE 442 Structural/Geotech Capstone; CEE 444 Environmental Engineering; or CEE 445 Water/Hydrology Capstone.
+- Capstone Design Course, choice of CEE 441 Construction/Transportation Capstone; CEE 442 Structural/Geotech Capstone; CEE 444 Environmental Engineering or CEE 445 Water/Hydrology Capstone.
 Capstone course must be completed with minimum 2.0 grade (5 credits)

-- Technical Electives: 15 credits
+Technical Electives: 15 credits

 Students must take at least one "core" course from three of the six different Technical Electives categories.
 Any additional 400-level CEE courses taken, whether from the Technical Electives list or not, will count toward Technical Electives credits until 15 credits is reached.
 Any additional credits from 400-level courses will count toward Upper Division Electives.
 Core courses must be completed with a minimum grade of 2.0.

-- Upper-Division Engineering and Science Electives: 12 credits
+Upper-Division Engineering and Science Electives: 12 credits

 Choose any additional CEE 400-level courses (not used elsewhere) and courses from the Upper-Division Engineering and Science Electives list, or as approved by petition.
 Students admitted after summer quarter 2019 must include one approved science course from Upper-Division Engineering and Science Electives list.

-To bring the balance of credits to 180, which is required to complete the degree.
+General Electives can bring the balance of credits to 180, which is required to complete the degree.